All core DLL files located in \Binaries, for C++, and the ICU DLL files, are required.

 |DL180pdfport.dll||Required by all of the plug-ins|

 The plugin PPI files must be stored in the folder specified by the pluginDirList entry of the PDFLDataRec.

 Max Speed Libraries

-The files found in the folders under \Resources are used for a variety of operations, including creating/setting text and extracting or parsing content.
-Most of these are font files, and some of them are quite large.
-Datalogics recommends that you include all of the resources in the \Resources tree with your distribution.
-If, however, you need to limit the total size of the files included in your application, some of the components in the \Resource folder can be removed.
+The files found in the folders under Resources are used for a variety of operations, including creating/setting text and extracting or parsing content.
+Most of these are font files.
+Datalogics recommends that you include all of the resources in the Resources tree with your distribution.
+If, however, you need to limit the total size of the files included in your application, some of the components in the Resource folder can be removed.

 When deploying, it is important to consider where the resources will be located on the target machine, as opposed to the development machines.
 For the sample programs included with the release, APDFL initialization is handled by the MyPDFLibUtils.cpp utility code.
 MyPDFLibUtils.cpp uses relative paths in the PDFLData object to locate the resources.
 Your application must change these as required for your deployment.

 - Font.
 This folder includes CJKV fonts.
 These are Multi-byte (16 bit) character fields mostly used by Chinese, Japanese, Korean, and Vietnamese characters (CJKV).
 Thus a CJKV character is twice as wide as a normal single-byte character space.
 The double byte character field is needed because these languages have so many characters that a single 8 bit character field is not enough to represent all of them, but the font files that result tend to be larger than typical fonts.
 You can leave these files out of your distribution package if you will not be processing documents with CJKV content.

 - CMap .
 Some fonts in PDF files use predefined mappings between character encodings and specific, predefined character identifier sets.
 These mappings are called Character Maps (CMaps), and we recommend that they all be included with your distribution, even though they can be quite large.